seasonSH/SemanticStyleGAN/README.md

 --out data/lmdb_celebamaskhq_512 \
 --size 512
 ```
 You can also use your own dataset for the step.
-Note that he mask labels and image files are matched according to file names.
+Note that the mask labels and image files are matched according to file names.
 It is okay if the files are under sub-directories.
 But make sure the base names are unique.

 3. Prepare the inception file for calculating validation:
 ```